 One last thing to keep in mind: the morale of the engineers is very much a function of you as the Product Manager.
 It is your job to make sure they feel like missionaries and not mercenaries.
 You do this by involving them deeply in the customer pain you are trying to solve and in the business problems you face.
 Don’t try to shelter them from this-instead, share these problems and challenges very openly with them.
 They will respect you more for it, and, in most cases, the developers will rise to the challenge.

 There are, of course, many different types of engineers.
 Some focus on engineering the user experience (generally referred to as front-end developers, mechanical designers), and some focus on specific technologies (for example, database, search, machine learning).
 Similarly, as with most other roles, there is a career progression for engineers.
 Many go on to become senior engineers, and some go from there to principal engineer or architect roles.
-Others move into more of an engineering leadership path, which generally starts with the tech lead role (aka dev lead, or lead engineer).
+Others move into more of an engineering leadership path, which generally starts with the tech lead role (a.k.a. development lead, or lead engineer).

 In general, from the product management perspective, any senior engineer is helpful because of the broad knowledge he or she brings that pertains to what is possible.
-However, a tech lead not only has this knowledge-and is responsible for helping to share this knowledge with the other engineers on the team-but the tech lead also has an explicit responsibility to help the product manager and product designer discover a strong solution.
+However, a tech lead not only has this knowledge – and is responsible for helping to share this knowledge with the other engineers on the team – but the tech lead also has an explicit responsibility to help the product manager and product designer discover a strong solution.
 Not every engineer or even senior engineer wants to participate in discovery activities, and this is fine.
 What’s not okay is to have a team of engineers in which none of them wants to engage in discovery activities.

 It is for this reason that the product manager and product designer work most closely with the tech lead.
 In some product teams, there may be more than one tech lead, which is all the better.
 It’s also worth pointing out that engineers often have different work styles, which is also true for many designers.
 The product manager needs to be sensitive to the best way to interact.
 For example, many product managers are happy to speak in front of a larger group, or even a group of senior executives, but many engineers or designers are not.
 It’s important to be sensitive to this.

-Leave a Reply
+Leave a comment